 For fabulous Western fiction set right in your Arizona backyard try Mary Doria Russell’s Epitaph, the sequel to her best-selling Doc, which follows Wyatt Earp and Doc Holliday to Tombstone, and ultimately to the gunfight at the O.K.
 Corral.
 A stickler for authenticity, Russell is a tireless researcher.
 When she was in Tombstone researching Epitaph, she went so far as to recreate Wyatt Earp’s Vendetta Ride, so she could see what he saw, and feel what he felt.
 The payoff--in addition to killer saddle sores--was a highly readable historical Western novel, authentic to its core.

 In The Son, Phillip Meyer delivers a multi-generational saga extending over 100 years, beginning with the abduction of a 13-year-old boy in a brutal Comanche raid, his ultimate release, and his ruthless (but no less fascinating) climb to the top as a captain of Texas oil and ranching.
 It has all the elements of a great Western (history, landscape, Indians, gunfights) as well as some powerful family dynamics.

 The Western Writers of America annually annually honor distinguished writing about the American West with the Spur Awards.
 Here's some Spur winners in our catalog, and check out their website for the complete lists of award-winners in fiction and nonfiction, that date back to 1953.
 And of course, our Southwest Books of the Year are a great place to browse noteworthy titles, too!

 HW for Raveous Readers

 Looking for books in all the wrong places?
-Fill out the email form here to get expert, personalized reading suggestions from the Ravenous Readers.
+Fill out the email form hereopens a new window to get expert, personalized reading suggestionsopens a new window from the Ravenous Readers.
 We may feature your question on the website, but your name will remain anonymous.